 When I do professional development for new teachers, I always have them list out all of the routines and procedures they think they should teach.
 Typically their lists will include things like lining up, sharpening pencils, and dismissal.
 Those are important but there are so many more.

-I’ve actually compiled a very comprehensive list, explained how I found worked best for each in my classroom (after 17 years of tweaking) and made a workbook you can use to plan for your own classroom.
-You can access those here —> CLASSROOM MANAGEMENT MADE EASY
+I’ve actually compiled a very comprehensive list, explained what I found worked best for each in my classroom (after 17 years of tweaking), and made a classroom management workbook you can use to plan for your own classroom.

 Take the time to think through your entire day and your expectations for how every activity, need, and transition should run.
 Teach the children what you expect through lots of modeling and practice.
 Soon you’ll see you have much more time for instruction because you won’t lose precious minutes to classroom management issues.

 7. Take Lots of Pictures

 Take a few minutes to snap some photos.
 Consider taking a photo of each student to document their first day in that grade.
 Check out this DIY photo frame project!